 Audio: Other smart glasses provide only audio capabilities, allowing you to listen to music and take phone calls.
 They’re ideal if you‘re only interested in listening to music or other audio while having your hands free as you work around the house, run, or hike.

 Combination: You can also find combination smart glasses that offer both video and audio capabilities.
-You’re able to record video, take pictures, listen to music, and take calls, so you get the best of both worlds.
+You’re able to record videos, take pictures, listen to music, and take calls, so you get the best of both worlds.
 While you’ll pay a little more for these smart glasses, you don’t have to choose between video and audio functions.

 Smart glasses come with frames made of a variety of materials.
 The most common options include the following: